How to Become a Behavioral Psychologist

 Complete a Behavioral Psychology Internship

 An important component of becoming a behavioral psychologist is completing an internship approved by the American Psychological Association.
-Internships provide professional experience with different settings and patient populations.
-The APA authorizes one-year internships, but some states may require additional hours of supervised clinical experience to obtain licensure.
+Internships in behavioral psychology provide professional experience with different settings and patient populations.
+The APA authorizes one-year internships, but some states may require additional hours of supervised clinical experience to obtain the licensure necessary to practice behavioral psychology. - 2

 Earn a Doctoral Degree in Behavioral Psychology